-The student, along with his/her major adviser, should form an advisory committee with the following guidelines:

-- Four or more members - · Members represent at least two concentration areas - · Members should include faculty from two departments - A fifth external member from industry or a government research lab is highly encouraged
+The student, along with his/her major adviser, should form an advisory committee comprised of four or more members, representing at least two concentration areas.
+Committee members should include faculty from two departments.
+A fifth external member from industry or a government research lab is highly encouraged.